jupierce/enhancements/enhancements/testing/openshift-tests-extension.md

         "source_url": "github.com/openshift/kubernetes"
     },

+    # Aspects of the environment that the only extension
+    # can determine (e.g. the version of its target
+    # component).
+    "environment" : {

+      # Relevant versions of software detected on the system under
+      # test. origin will combine (and dedupe) the versions reported
+      # by in the aggregated test format output, so an extension
+      # need only identify the versions of the software
+      # it is testing (e.g. an OLM operator need not
+      # report the version of OpenShift) or those relevant
+      # to its test results that other extensions would might not
+      # be reporting (e.g. an OLM dependentcy).
+      "versions": [
+        {
+          "component": {
+            "product": "openshift",
+            "type": "payload",
+            "name": "hyperkube"
+          },

+          "version": "4.18.0",

+          # A sha256 pullspec for an image
+          # or a git URL to a specific commit.
+Something that
+          # should identify the content of the
+          # software under test.
+          "source": {
+            "type": "git",
+            "commit": "...",
+            "url": "github.com/..."
+          },

+          # If the component was upgraded from known versions.
+          "from": [
+            {
+              "name": "...",
+              "source": "..."
+            }
+          ]
+        }
+      ],
+    },

     # A single extension can carry tests for multiple
     # components.
 However, each invocation of the binary
     # can only represent and act on information relative